 Dr. Fillit has had a distinguished academic medicine career that includes clinical training in internal medicine at the Beth Israel Medical Center (NYC) and a fellowship in nephrology at the New York Hospital; Dr. Fillit was a fellow and assistant professor at The Rockefeller University in the laboratory of Professor Maclyn McCarty (who demonstrated in 1944 that DNA is the molecule that carries the genes of life, enabling the discovery of the double helix by Watson and Crick).
 During this period, Dr. Fillit also held positions at the Parker Institute for Geriatric Care, the SUNY-Stony Brook School of Medicine, and the Cornell University School of Medicine.
-In 1987, he joined the Department of Geriatrics and Adult Development at Mount Sinai, achieving the rank of tenured professor of geriatric medicine, medicine and
+In 1987, he joined the Department of Geriatrics and Adult Development at Mount Sinai, achieving the rank of tenured professor of geriatric medicine, medicine and neurobiology in 1992.

 Throughout his career, Dr. Fillit has maintained a limited private practice in New York City in consultative geriatric medicine with a focus on Alzheimer’s disease.
 He has also served as a member of the Board of Directors for several biotechnology companies, and has been a consultant to, member, or Chair of Scientific and Clinical Advisory Boards for numerous pharmaceutical, biotechnology and health care companies.